What to Do in Rome: Complete Guide for First Timers

 Not only was the wine – specifically a pet-nat, lightly bubbly white wine – great, but the experience was unique too!
 For context, we speak minimal Italian – enough to get by, order food, and pay, but that’s about it.

-I attempted to describe, in Italian, what kind of wine I wanted (Alysha went straight for the bubbles – CLASSIC!), and it was a little bit of a disaster.
 An older gentleman, who I believe was the owner, was helping me, and he took my attempt, turned around, left, and brought me back a great glass of wine that perfectly matched what I was hoping for.
 All with about ten words spoken between us.

 They have a nice little terrace outside that is a great place for a glass of wine on a warm afternoon, and sell wine by the bottle if you want to get one to enjoy later.

-We also stumbled upon a great little wine shop over in Trastevere (who also had an excellent cider and beer selection) called Les Vignerons.
+We also stumbled upon a great little wine shop in Trastevere (which also had an excellent cider and beer selection) called Les Vignerons.
 It’s much more about bottles to go, but it’s a cool stop if you’re looking for some nice bottles of wine, beer, or cider to enjoy back at your hotel or apartment.

 Pro-tip: Unlike our experiences closer to home, the house wine in Italy is generally both cheap AND excellent.
 When in doubt, get the house wine.